 Dried materials are then mixed in varying molar equivalents with a mixture of methanol, glycerin and 5% w/w Nafion solution (in methanol) for 48 hours at room temperature.
 Following mixing, between 250-300g of these resultant “inks” are deposited on a glassy carbon rotating disk electrode (Pine Instruments model AFE2M050GC) and allowed to dry.
 A 3-electrode electrochemical cell was employed to investigate the ORR half reaction.
 This arrangement allows for current measurement as a function of applied voltage from the working electrode and independent of changes at the counter electrode.
 The employment of a dedicated reference electrode (rather than a coupled reference/counter electrode as employed in a 2-electrode cell) and close physical proximity to the working electrode allows for the direct measurement of current as a function of polarization of the working electrode.
 This cell type is the preferred method employed to investigate an electrochemical half reaction such as the ORR.

+Figure 26 shown below displays a general representation of an ancidic ORR polarization curve collected via RDE.
+There are several performance indicators labeled on the graph that are useful in assessing a particular catalytic system.
+In this example, the system is platinum on carbon (Pt/C) as noted by the particularly high onset potential, Eonset.
+Onset potential was the primary performance characteristic used to evaluate lignin-based catalysts.
+Also annotated in the graphic is the diffusion limited current, jL which, along with other hydrodynamic and electrochemical properties of the RDE-generated graphic, is governed by the relationship outlined in the Levich equation [3.1] where n is the number of electrons transferred, F is the Faraday’s constant, C is concentration of dissolved oxygen, A is the active area of the electrode, D is the diffusion coefficient (of O2, in this case), v is the kinematic viscosity of the electrolyte solution and ω is the rate of rotation of the electrode, measured in rotations per minute.

+jL=0.201nFCO2ADO223v-16ω12 [3.1]

+In its most basic form, the Levich equation describes the hydrodynamic relationship between the rotational velocity of the electrode and the experimentally observed limiting current.
+By varying rate of rotation and measuring the observed limiting current, it is possible to calculate diffusion coefficients via the slope of the linear fit of the plot of jL v. ω12.
+This plot also yields information about reaction kinetics in that deviations from an origin intercept indicate kinetic limitations are influencing the electron transfer reaction instead of solely diffusion effects at the limiting current.